A Core Track Presentation

 In this presentation the panelists discuss how the U.S. Forest Service is mandated to increase the role of volunteers and partners in trail maintenance activities.

-by Deborah Caffin, Trails Program Manager - SE Region, USDA Forest Service, Randy Rasmussen, Director of Public Lands and Recreation, Back Country Horsemen of America, Paul Sanford, National Director of Recreation Policy, The Wilderness Society, Randy Welsh, Executive Director, National Wilderness Stewardship Alliance
+by Deb Caffin, Trails Program Leader, Southern Region, Atlanta, GA, USDA Forest Service, Randy Rasmussen, Director of Public Lands and Recreation, Back Country Horsemen of America, Paul Sanford, National Director of Recreation Policy, The Wilderness Society, Randy Welsh, Executive Director, National Wilderness Stewardship Alliance

 |The National Forest System Trails Stewardship Act (PL 114-245), signed into law in late 2016, directed the U.S. Forest Service to improve national forest trail maintenance by increasing the role of volunteers and partners in trail maintenance activities.
 The Act carried strong bipartisan support and included the ambitious goal of doubling the amount of trail maintenance performed by volunteers and partners within five years.